hectorherreraespinola/hectorherreraespinola/README.md

 </div>

 ---
-### 👨🏽‍💻 About Mee:
+### 👨🏽‍💻 About Me:

 - ✔ Python, SQL, Power BI, NOSQL

-- 🗣 I speak Spanish and English fluently, an intermidate of Portuguese and learning the basics of japanese
+- 🗣  I speak Spanish and English fluently, an intermediate of Portuguese, and learning the basics of Japanese

 - 📚 I am currently learning about Machine Learning and Video Game Development